 - 1. Create a custom report type using Live Agent Sessions as the primary object. - 2.
 Create a new Live Agent report using the Report Builder. - 3.
 Customize your report to include the columns of information you want to feature. - 4.
 Save or run the report.

 Live Agent Session Records

-Live Agent is available in: Performance Editions and Developer Edition
+Live Agent is available in: Performance Editions and Developer Edition organizations that were created after June 14, 2012

 Live Agent is available for an additional cost in: Enterprise and Unlimited Editions